 We conduct activities under three main categories:

-1. Education We offer guidance to help families registering their children in school.
+1. Educational Guidance We offer guidance to help families registering their children in school.
 In 2017, ninety-six refugee children were registered in Turkish kindergarten, primary and secondary school.
 We also provide personal development opportunities for refugee children through art, music, sport and cultural activities.

 2. Community Qnushyo strives to establish an energizing gathering place for people from different backgrounds and beliefs.
 At our Yedikule "home", refugees from diverse backgrounds can meet and network with local Turkish people and volunteers from around the world.
 It's a place where people support each other and find access to different resources.
 We also collaborate with different NGOs in order to provide guidance to refugees on skills development, employment opportunities and personal well-being.